SamSemSim/facial-emotion-recognition/README.md

 - Uses a deep learning model to detect emotions in real-time
 - Processes webcam feed to detect faces
 - Classifies emotions with confidence scores
-- Provides an easy-to-use interface
+- Provides an easy-to-use interface with debug information
+- Utilizes GPU acceleration when available
+- Implements smart emotion selection logic for better real-world performance

 ## Dataset Structure